abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 $ eosio-cpp gpkbattlesco.cpp -o gpkbattlesco.wasm
 Warning, empty ricardian clause file
 Warning, empty ricardian clause file
-Warning, action <pair2player> does not have a ricardian contract Warning, action <depositgfee> does not have a ricardian contract Warning, action <withdrawgfee> does not have a ricardian contract Warning, action <sel3card> does not have a ricardian contract Warning, action <sel3cardauto> does not have a ricardian contract Warning, action <play> does not have a ricardian contract Warning, action <receiverand> does not have a ricardian contract Warning, action <movegameinfo> does not have a ricardian contract Warning, action <empifyplayer> does not have a ricardian contract Warning, action <remplayer> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <pair2player> does not have a ricardian contract Warning, action <depositgfee> does not have a ricardian contract Warning, action <withdrawgfee> does not have a ricardian contract Warning, action <sel3card> does not have a ricardian contract Warning, action <sel3cardauto> does not have a ricardian contract Warning, action <play> does not have a ricardian contract Warning, action <receiverand> does not have a ricardian contract Warning, action <movegameinfo> does not have a ricardian contract Warning, action <empifyplayer> does not have a ricardian contract Warning, action <remplayer> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract
+Warning, action <withdrawgfee> does not have a ricardian contract Warning, action <trincomegfee> does not have a ricardian contract Warning, action <sel3card> does not have a ricardian contract Warning, action <pairwplayer> does not have a ricardian contract Warning, action <play> does not have a ricardian contract Warning, action <receiverand> does not have a ricardian contract Warning, action <disndcards> does not have a ricardian contract Warning, action <moergameinfo> does not have a ricardian contract Warning, action <empifyplayer> does not have a ricardian contract Warning, action <remplayer> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract Warning, action <testrdescrow> does not have a ricardian contract Warning, action <testdelongam> does not have a ricardian contract Warning, action <testaddplayr> does not have a ricardian contract Warning, action <testremplayr> does not have a ricardian contract Warning, action <testdelugame> does not have a ricardian contract Warning, action <withdrawgfee> does not have a ricardian contract Warning, action <trincomegfee> does not have a ricardian contract Warning, action <sel3card> does not have a ricardian contract Warning, action <pairwplayer> does not have a ricardian contract Warning, action <play> does not have a ricardian contract Warning, action <receiverand> does not have a ricardian contract Warning, action <disndcards> does not have a ricardian contract Warning, action <moergameinfo> does not have a ricardian contract Warning, action <empifyplayer> does not have a ricardian contract Warning, action <remplayer> does not have a ricardian contract Warning, action <sendalert> does not have a ricardian contract